The North East rail line upgrade project will enhance the rail line from Melbourne to Albury/Wodonga in Victoria, Australia. The…

 By the end of November 2019, DFCCIL allocated 4,419ha of land for Eastern Corridor, excluding Sonnagar-Dankuni section, which was allocated 918ha.
 The Western Corridor was allocated 5,985ha.

 Dedicated freight corridor project

 Several large coal mines and steel production facilities are located along the proposed Eastern DFC line.
-Container traffic is similarly predominant along the Western DFC route, arriving mainly from the Jawaharlal Nehru Port (JNPT).
+Container traffic is also predominant along the Western DFC route, arriving mainly from the Jawaharlal Nehru Port (JNPT).
 By 2022, the port is expected to handle 5.29 million 20ft-equivalent units of container traffic.

 Eastern DFC line routes

 The Dadri to JNPT route of the Western DFC will pass through Vadodara, Ahmedabad, Palanpur, Phulera and Rewari.
-This section of the corridor will be a double-line diesel track.
+This section of the corridor will be a double-line electric track.
 The corridor also includes another 32km single line from Pirthala to Tughlakabad.

 DFC project infrastructure

 The Eastern DFC plan includes the construction of 104 bridges, 368 road-over-bridges (ROBs), 189 road-under-bridges (RUBs) and 21 flyovers.
 It also includes the reconstruction of nine existing ROBs and the extension of ten existing RUBs.